AlaskaAirlines/WC-Generator/docs/focus-visible.md

 -- [:focus-visible](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible)

-The purpose of this new CSS spec is to allow for developers to build interfaces that speaks specifically to their special needs audience while not having to adjust the experience for those who do not require additional interaction feedback.
-This also allows for designers to design very specific interactions for those who require additional interaction feedback.
+The role of this new selector is to allow for developers to build interfaces that allow for differences based on the user’s input modality, e.g. a mouse vs. the keyboard.

 ## Focus visible browser support